openstack-archive/tripleo-incubator/devtest.md

         sed -i "s/localhost/$SEED_IP/" $TRIPLEO_ROOT/seedrc
         source $TRIPLEO_ROOT/seedrc

-1. Get the list of MAC addresses for all the VMs you have created.

-        export MACS=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

 1. Create some 'baremetal' node(s) out of KVM virtual machines.
    Nova will PXE boot these VMs as though they were physical hardware.
    If you want to create the VMs yourself, see footnote [2] for details on